HISTORICAL FUND OF THE LIBRARY OFETSAB

 This copy of the library comes from the Manuel Ribas Piera Collection

 BLONDEL, Jacques-François.
-The distribution of pleasure boats and the decoration of buildingsices in general.
+The distribution of pleasure houses and the decoration of buildings in general.
 Paris: Charles Antoine Jombert, 1737.
 2 Vols.

 Access to the digital version of our copies